Skip to main content Skip to footer

 onResult = new EventEmiter();

-This event will be triggered when authentication results have been received from a server.
-The event value keeps the authentication results (a success/failure boolean value in our case).
-The event is triggered in the simulate method, with a timeout that simulates asynchronous communication with the server.
-The result Promise is created in the constructor, and the Promise callback function subscribes to the onResult event and resolves or rejects it depending on the event data value.
-The Promise is resolved with a success (the "Done" string), or rejected with an error ("Access denied"), that can be inspected by the code that calls the dialog.
-The content component is done, the last step is to create a dialog function, loginDialog:
+This event is emitted once the authentication results are received from a server.
+The event value includes the authentication results, represented here as a simple success/failure boolean value.
+The event is triggered in the simulate method, which uses a timeout to mimic asynchronous server communication.
+The result Promise is created in the constructor, while the Promise callback function subscribes to the onResult event, either resolving or rejecting it based on the event data value.
+In the case of success, the Promise is resolved with a "Done" string; in the case of failure, it is rejected with an "Access denied" error.
+These values can then be inspected by the code that calls the dialog.
+With the content component complete, the final step is to create the corresponding dialog function, loginDialog:

 static loginDialog(anchor: HTMLElement, vcr: ViewContainerRef, cmpResolver: ComponentFactoryResolver): Promise<any> {